superyu1337/EasySave-Reversal/README.md

 `7B`: End of a datablock.
 `FF EE F1 E9 FD`: String type, followed by 1 byte for the string length.
 `FF 56 08 A8 E2`: u32 type.
+`FF 6B D7 3E 6E`: f32 type.
 `FF 9C 7C 4D AD`: 1 byte long bool.
-`53 FF EE F1 E9 FD`: Array of String.
+`FF 46 DC 66 EC`: Vector3 datatype, three f32 values back to back.
 `53`: Indicates an Array, that byte is infront of the 5 type indicator bytes, then followed by 1 padding byte and a u32 for array length.